 Local governments may wish to work with the Washington Materials Management and Financing Authority to provide collection sites at public facilities.
 Local governments must register with us if they wish to be compensated by a recycling plan for collecting electronics.
 Visit the collector page for more information on how to register as a collector.
 For information about the eligibility of collection events, see Collection Event FAQs.

 Local government & community satisfaction reports

-Beginning in 2010, local governments and local communities are encouraged to submit an annual "Satisfaction Report" to us by March 1, but may do so throughout the year.
-The entity responsible for preparing the solid waste management plan for an area, is responsible for submitting the Satisfaction Report.
+Local governments and local communities are encouraged to submit an annual "Satisfaction Report" to us by March 1, but may do so throughout the year.
+The entity responsible for preparing the solid waste management plan for an area is responsible for submitting the Satisfaction Report.
 The report must use a template we provide that will include information on: